 Anton Josef Trcka

-A retrospective of works by the Austrian Symbolist Anton Josef Trcka and curated by Dr. Monika Faber can be seen at Palais Harrach in Vienna starting December 15.
+…a retrospective of works by the Austrian Symbolist Anton Josef Trcka and curated by Dr. Monika Faber.

 The widely scattered items that survived have now been brought together for the first time.
 The artistic works created between 1912 and 1930 allow us to reconstruct the personality of this artist, who throughout his life wavered between the influence of art in Vienna and that of the Bohemian homeland of his family.
 The expressive language of Egon Schiele can be found in Trckas photography side by side with Symbolist echoes and motifs from Czech folklore.

 The photographer, painter and poet Anton Josef Trcka was born in Vienna on September 7, 1893.
 His parents came from Moravia and brought up their three children to be conscious of their Czech nationality.
 Trckas life and work were marked by an inner conflict between his inclination to Slavic influence and the fact of his life in Vienna with the influence of the artists there.
 He was, for example, a friend of both the nationalist Czech poet J. S. Machar and the eccentric Viennese poet Peter Altenberg.In 1911 he entered the Royal and Imperial School of Graphic Arts, where Karel Novak became his teacher.
 Trcka experimented with new photographic techniques.
 Some of his pictures were produced both in silver bromide and bromoil prints, and thus as mirror images.
 Often the background of the negative was altered with a brush in order to realise the young artists visual ideas, which had been influenced by Symbolism and the Pre-Raphaelites.